michaelcoquet/NAME/testing/README.txt

         https://example.com/callback?code=.............
     this URL must be copy and pasted as input to the test app once requested

- - After all of this, the test will make a request from the Spotify API to return all (up to a limit of 50) the test users playlists (in this case testing0, testing1, testing2) and assert that these playlists are indeed being returned properly
+ - After all of this, all of the unit tests will then run